edgelevel/gitops-k8s/README.md

 ![architecture](docs/img/architecture.png)

-Most of the steps have been kept manual on purpose, but they should be automated in a production enviroment
+Most of the steps have been kept manual on purpose, but they should be automated in a production enviroment.

 ### Prerequisites